patelharsh21/200-days/README.md

 - Understanding code for video classification using transformers
 ## Day 57
 - Worked on aifd project added drewuency domain features and correlation threshold selector
+## Day 58
+-Solved 2 questions in the contest
+-learned aboutyoutube api
+- learned about densenet